-Process Guidance Stage 1 If parents/guardians or student has a Informal discussions should resolve the vast grievance it should be discussed informally majority of grievances.
-NOTE: Grievance or with the teacher, Headmaster, coach, or staff information involving an ongoing or member directly involved in the matter. imminent threat to a student's well-being ACA hopes that the majority of concerns will should skip this stage and be immediately be resolved at this stage. directed to the Headmaster.
-Stage 2 If the matter is not satisfactorily resolved, The Headmaster is the acting supervisor over the matter may be raised, in writing, with all school employees. the Headmaster, who must give a response within 5 school days.
+If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+ACA hopes that the majority of concerns will be resolved at this stage.

+If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
 This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
 This meeting will be led by the Headmaster.